 - Media type

 Check out these metric benchmarks (including for open rate) to help you understand how your emails stack up.

-Determining your CTR rate can be found by taking the number of clicks your email received divided by the number of times your email was opened.
-Then take that number and multiply it by 100.
+Determining your CTR rate can be found by taking the number of clicks your email received divided by the number of times your email was successfully delivered—i.e. not bounced.
+So the equation should look like this:

 Unique link clicks vs. all link clicks

 Although the numerator of your equation represents how many times your audience clicks through a specific email campaign, there are two ways to track these individual link clicks.